Rough Potential Recovery in the Plane: Abstract

 \section{Abstract}

-We consider the problem of reconstructing a potential $V$ from the scattering amplitude at a fixed positive energy.
-More specifically, we consider the method of Bukgheim to recover $V$ from the Dirichlet-to-Neuman map on the boundary of a bounded planar domain which contains the support of the potential.
-We draw a connection between this and a question of Carleson regarding the convergence to initial data of solutions to time-dependent Schr\"odinger equations.
-As a consequence we are able to recover the potentials with only half a derivative in $L^{2}$.
-We also show that our result is sharp.
+We reconstruct compactly supported potentials with only half a derivative in $L^2$ from the scattering amplitude at a fixed energy.
+For this we draw a connection between the recently introduced method of Bukhgeim, which uniquely determined the potential from the Dirichlet-to-Neumann map, and a question of Carleson regarding the convergence to initial data of solutions to time-dependent Schr\"odinger equations.
+We also provide examples of compactly supported potentials, with $s$ derivatives in $L^2$ for any $s<1/2$, which cannot be recovered by these means.
+Thus the recovery method has a different threshold in terms of regularity than the corresponding uniqueness result.